Instanton bundles on the flag variety F(0,1,2): Construction of instantons

+defined as the complement of the hypersurface given by the vanishing of the determinant of the following matrix, where$f_i^{x_j}$ (resp. $g_i^{y_j}$) stands for the coefficient of the polynomial $f_i$ (resp. $g_i$) with respect the variable $x_j$ (resp $y_j$),

+So we can state an improvement of Proposition \ref{affine-first}: \begin{theorem} The moduli space of $1$-instanton bundles $MI_F(1)$ is an affine irreducible smooth variety of dimension $5$. \end{theorem}

-where $(f_1\:\:\:f_2\:\:\:f_3)^t$ and $(g_1\:\:\:g_2\:\:\:g_3)^t$ are syzygies of, respectively, $(x_0\:\:\:x_1\:\:\:x_2)$ and $(y_0\:\:\:y_1\:\:\:y_2)$, and $\gamma,\delta \in \mathbb{C}$.
-Notice that it completely agrees with the fact that the family of charge 1 instanton is 5-dimensional; indeed, each of the two syzygies is 3-dimensional as vector space, and we still have to apply the action of the 2-dimensional linear group of the automorphisms of $\sO_F(-1,0) \oplus \sO_F(0,-1)$.\\ The charge 1 instanton bundles $\sE$ restrict trivially on the generic conic and for the generic line for each of the two families.
+The charge 1 instanton bundles $\sE$ restrict trivially on the generic conic and for the generic line for each of the two families.
 Moreover, we have $\Ext^2(\sE,\sE) = 0$, because they are Ulrich if stable.
-Therefore, we obtained the perfect candidate to start the induction process described in the next section.
-Furthermore, the following result characterizes the semistable case. \begin{proposition} Let $\sE$ be a charge 1 instanton on the flag variety.
-Then the bundle is semistable if and only if at least one of two syzygies is zero.
+Therefore, we obtained the candidate to start the induction process described in the next section.
+Furthermore, the following result characterizes the semistable case. \begin{proposition} Let $\sE$ be a $1$-instanton on the flag variety $F$.
+Then the vector bundle $\sE$ is properly semistable if and only if at least one of two syzygies is zero.
 Moreover, it splits as $\sE\simeq \sO_F(-1,1) \oplus \sO_F(1,-1)$ if and only if both $f_i$'s and $g_i$'s are zero. \end{proposition} \begin{remark} Vanishing either the $f_i$'s or the $g_i$'s corresponds with the choice of one of two possible families given by the extension, i.e.

 \end{remark} \begin{proof} Let us recall the short exact sequences

 Also recall that we have already proven that $\sE$ is semistable if only if it is one of the extensions described in (\ref{semiext}).
 Consider the first one; it occurs if and only $\sE$ fits in the following diagram